Posted by Dr. Bon Blossman on Jul 20th 2018

 I hope these seven myth debunks helped you understand more of how to host a mystery party.
 If you ever have any questions, you can view our FAQ on My Mystery Party here: https://www.mymysteryparty.com/how-to-host-faq/

-Watch our instructional videos at www.mymysteryparty.com/videos where we walk you through step-by-step on how to plan and host a party.
+Watch our instructional videos at www.mymysteryparty.com/videos, where we walk you through the steps to plan and host a party.

 Or, contact our support team 24/7 at support@mymysteryparty.com.
-They will respond within 24 hours to your inquiry.
+They will respond to your inquiry within 24 hours.